acatl/jquery.module/README.md

 Each execution of a class is wrapped on a `try..catch` statement so, if an error occurs, the plugin will continue to the next class or element found.

-## Situation:

-You have a site that has a bunch JS blocks of code that do not relate to each other and are only implemented to specific elements in the DOM.

-## Problem:
-You end up with a huge JS file with a bunch of unrelated code. and maybe more than one  point of entry.

-## Solution:

 ### Step 1.
 You write your snippet: